mverouden/blogdown-academic/content/post/2020-04-10-r-commander-macos/index.md

 To quit the active terminal console by typing `exit` and pressing return (&#8617;) to execute.
 To quit the Terminal application completely you can use the keyboard shortcut: &#8984;Q or navigate the mouse pointer to the menu bar and click ‘Terminal’ > ‘Quit Terminal’.

 ## Restarting R Commander
 In case R Commander crashes while using it, you will need to resart it.
-However, in the R Console or in the active terminal console currently running R, the `library(Rcmdr)` will not restart R Commander.
+However, in the R Console or in the active terminal console currently running R, the `library(Rcmdr)` command will not restart R Commander.

 The reason is, that the R Commander package is still loaded and first needs to be detached.
 To detach the R Commander package you can copy (&#8984;C) the following command:
 ```R